PeterKlapwijk/Microsoft-Logic-Apps/Revoke user access in case of an emergency/README.md

 ![This is an image](https://www.inthecloud247.com/wp-content/uploads/2022/01/Azure-Logic-Apps-GitHub01.png)

-For more informations and the **requirements** for this Logic Apps flow read the related [Blog Post](https://inthecloud247.com/revoke-user-access-in-case-of-an-emergency-with-a-single-click/)
+For more information and the **requirements** for this Logic Apps flow read the related [Blog Post](https://inthecloud247.com/revoke-user-access-in-case-of-an-emergency-with-a-single-click/)

 **Instructions for deploying one of the ARM templates in Azure**